SNMP (Simple Network Management Protocol)

 No MIB Support

 The BigPanda SNMP agent can consume traps for which there is not a corresponding MIB file.
-As described above, the following properties in the Event Configuration file are required when using this feature:
+As described in Event Configuration Files, the following properties in the Event Configuration file are required when using this feature:

 "type": "NO_MIB"